 What Do I Do If the Previous Owner Forgot to Turn off Find My iPhone Activation Lock?

 If the previous owner simply forgot to remove the iDevice from their account, the easiest thing is to ask them to remove it now.
 However, if that owner is not available, then there are a few options.
-Check out our articles on used iPhone and iDevices, How to Set-Up a Used iPhone/iPad and Used iPhone Buying Guide, to learn more tips on getting the most out of our New-To-You iDevices.

 And if you happen to be in the market to sell your iPhone or iDevice, check out our article on what steps to do before you send that iDevice on its next journey.